-Buckwheat pancakes, Mr. Penumbra's 24-Hour Bookstore, and getting old
+Buckwheat Pancakes and Mr. Penumbra's 24-Hour Bookstore

 This week I’ve had quite a reckoning.
 (It also just took me forever to spell that word?)
 I finished the novel that I’ve been saving as a reward for finishing a challenging non-fiction read on the future of food (look for that next week), and I felt … different.
 Usually, when I dive back into the world of fiction after a slog through a technical, intense couple hundred of pages, I feel a kind of sick relief.
 Like “OH THANK GOD, FAKE THINGS.”
 But this time was different.

 This time, as I finished Mr. Penumbra’s 24-Hour Bookstore, I felt kind of empty.
 More dissatisfied than I usually do with the fact that it was a fiction book I had just read.
 More .. bored.
 More like you do when you accidentally eat half the bag of chips.
 You know what I mean.
 “Well, I just consumed a bunch of potato and salt flavored air.
 Now what?”
 What does this mean?
 Does it mean I’m getting old?
 Does it mean that soon I’ll forget what I ever loved about fiction and be ten episodes deep in Planet Earth?

 I wouldn’t feel so panicked about this if I hadn’t opened my big mouth and said “What if we made buckwheat pancakes instead?” when Colin suggested a big pancake breakfast the other morning.
 I mean come on.
 Buckwheat.
 At breakfast.
 In pancake form!
 Who am I turning into?
 AH!

 To make myself feel a little bit younger and hipper (if that’s even what the youths are calling it these days), I made a nice toasted oat and almond crumble for the pancakes too, and that made me feel a little bit better.
 Until I realized that I’m basically eating oatmeal for breakfast.
 Sigh.
 Stay tuned.